 You can sign up for one of those guided trips through Kayak Tillamook, which offers dozens of tours for visitors, March through October.
 The clamming trips take you paddling during special “clamming tides,” which are the lowest tides of the year.
 With a little expert help (and all gear provided), you can find cockles, native littlenecks, gapers, butters, geoducks, softshell and purple varnish clams and take home your catch limit for dinner.

-It’s a thrilling experience, just one of about 60 excursions that are part of the new self-guided North Coast Food Trail, a brand-new initiative that makes it easy for visitors to explore the fishers, producers, harvesters, grocers and dairy farms along the 70 miles of coastline from Cannon Beach to Lincoln City.
+It’s a thrilling experience, just one of about 60 excursions that are part of the self-guided North Coast Food Trail, which makes it easy for visitors to explore the fishers, producers, harvesters, grocers and dairy farms along the 85 miles of coastline from Astoria to Lincoln City.
 Choose your itinerary based on your interests — whether it’s breweries, wineries and distilleries; cooking schools; farmers markets; farms; foraging excursions; coastal lodging; restaurants; retail experiences; or special guided tours (or all of the above).

 “The aim is to shine a light on the amazing agriculture and natural resources that are here,” says Nan Devlin, tourism director at Visit Tillamook Coast, which is sponsoring the initiative.
 “It happens to be one of the big trends in travel — the local food experience and local culture experience.”

 Ready to go?
 You can download a brochure or pick up a brochure at any participating business, visitor center or chamber office from Cannon Beach south to Lincoln City, and pick your pleasure.
-Also check out the artisans and producers spotlighted in the trail’s first video; future videos will spotlight the participating chefs and nonprofits.
+Also check out the artisans and producers spotlighted in this video.

 Here are some of the highlights of the trail to explore this season: